 - Spend 10 to 14 hours in weekly work, including in- and out-of-classroom work.
 Your actual time will depend on your learning traits and abilities.
 The Strayer course design uses this requirement to meet applicable regulatory standards.

 Estimate the cost of your degree

-How much does a project management MSM degree cost?
+How much does an MS in project management cost?

 Estimate the cost of your degree

-How much does a project management MSM degree cost?
+How much does an MS in project management cost?